commandus/lorawan-network-server/README.md

 Keys are:

-- addr
+- addr network address string
-- eui
+- eui global end-device identifier in IEEE EUI64 address space
+- fport application port number (1..223).
+0- MAC, 224- test, 225..255- reserved
-- name
+- name device name
-- time (32 bit integer)
+- time (32 bit integer, seconds since Unix epoch)
 - timestamp string
 - activation (ABP|OTAA)
 - class A|B|C

-- eui
-- name
+Optional property "id" is a number of packet received by the server (packets received from gateways deduplicated, first of them has a number, others omitted).

 The only integer key is time.
 All others are string.